hphelion/documentation/cloudos/install.create-cloud.md

 this advanced section, along with [Install Modules Reference](/cloudos/install/install-modules-reference/), are provided to assist you in the process of customizing and deploying the individual install modules.

-## Introduction

 If you elected to use the wizard-based steps described in this topic (recommended), read on.
 You'll continue to use the HP Cloud OS Operational Dashboard to execute these steps.
 Follow these procedures in order.

 * [Manage Controller and Compute Nodes](#manage-controller-and-compute-nodes)